ehuan2/hackthenorth-frontendapp/README.md

 For 4, I am thinking of doing /event/:id -- for an actual product, I would like to somehow hash this (or rather yet, have the backend hash it)

 Alright!
 So I got all four things done, I will be working on some extra functionality + cleaning up.
 I will allow for searching now for a specific event, based on a keyword in the title.

+Encountered quite a few problems when trying to do searching.
+For some reason, when you search in the navbar, it'll remove the navbar because once the form submits it redirects to a new component that doesn't have the navbar, but simply placing the navbar in doesn't seem to do the trick.
+Ended up getting frustrated, and just made the button a link.